Cost to Install a Heated Driveway

 Most heated driveways either have electric radiant heat, such as that used in heated floors, or hydronic systems that circulate heated water in embedded pipes to warm the concrete and melt snow.

 Pilson says hydronic systems are more powerful and better suited to outdoor systems such as heated driveways.
 However, hydronic systems cost 30 percent to 50 percent more than electric snow melting systems and may require installation of a new boiler unit or water heater.
+The distance between the embedded cabling or tubing and the electrical hookup also affects the total cost of installing a heated driveway.
+The farther away the utilities are, the higher the installation and operating costs will be.

 Manual vs. Automated Controls

 As with home heating systems, homeowners can add a control system to their heated driveway.
 Some systems allow homeowners to turn the heated driveway on manually using a switch or dial.
 Others can be programmed to come on automatically in the winter months.
+Programmable control systems cost about $250 to $600 more than manual systems.

 Cost of Additional Design Elements